Advanced Leadership Training Program (ALTP)

 ALTP

-RIHEL’s year-long flagship program is designed for mid-career public health and environmental health professionals in WY, CO & NM and beyond.
+RIHEL’s year-long signature program is designed for mid-career public health, health, and environment professionals in the Rocky Mountain region.

 Knowledge & Skills

-ALTP builds the capacity of individual participants and creates an interdisciplinary network of leaders dedicated to the health and environment of our region.
-Annually, ALTP curates some 45 health and environment professionals from throughout the Rocky Mountain region and beyond through a competitive application process
+ALTP builds the capacity of individual participants and creates an interdisciplinary network of leaders dedicated to the public and environmental health of our region.
+Annually, ALTP matriculates some 45 health and environment professionals from throughout the Rocky Mountain region and beyond through a competitive application process

-With over 1,000 graduates, ALTP alumni are now leading health and environment organizations throughout the US.
+With over 1,000 graduates, ALTP alumni are now leading health and environmental organizations throughout the US.

 Why I Applied to ALTP